ethereum/ethereum-org-website/src/content/web3/index.md

 ### Accessibility {#accessibility}

 Web3 is less likely to be utilized in less-wealthy, developing nations due to high transaction fees.
-On Ethereum, these challenges are being solved right through network upgrades and layer 2 scaling solutions.
+On Ethereum, these challenges are being solved through [network upgrades](/upgrades/) and [layer 2 scaling solutions](/developers/docs/scaling/).
 The technology is ready, but we need higher levels of adoption on layer 2 to make Web3 accessible to everyone.

 <ButtonLink to="/layer-2/">
   More on layer 2